 This impacts Muslims living in the West in a number of ways as they are never quite sure when important events such as Ramadan will fall, making it quite difficult to book time off from work in advance.

-Although Ramadan arrives on the ninth month of the Hijri calendar, in the UK, the date changes each year.
+- Although Ramadan arrives on the ninth month of the Hijri calendar; in the USA/Europe, the date changes each year.

-Although the difference in annual cycles goes some way towards explaining the difference in dates between Saudi Arabia and the West, it does not fully explain the significant gap between 1440 and 2019.
+Although the difference in annual cycles goes some way towards explaining the difference in dates between Saudi Arabia and the West, it does not fully explain the significant gap.